duckdb/duckdb-web/docs/extensions/full_text_search.md

 ---
 layout: docu
-title: Full Text Search Extension
+title: Full-Text Search Extension
 ---

-Full Text Search is an extension to DuckDB that allows for search through strings, similar to [SQLite's FTS5 extension](https://www.sqlite.org/fts5.html).
+Full-Text Search is an extension to DuckDB that allows for search through strings, similar to [SQLite's FTS5 extension](https://www.sqlite.org/fts5.html).

 ## Installing and Loading